MTHFR – Do you even need activated B’s?

 If symptoms correlate, THEN we move forward with genetic based strategies.

-These afternoon musings may be surprising to many of you who know me, and even those who I treat for MTHFR.
-Of course my business has a strong emphasis on MTHFR, methylation, and genetics, and that’s because I dig it!!
+Todays musings may be surprising to many of you who know me, and even those who I treat for MTHFR.
+Of course my business has a strong emphasis on MTHFR, methylation, and genetics, and that’s because I enjoy it.
 I find it fascinating, I have a very solid grasp on the various pathways involved, and i’m good at it.
 But the most dominant aspect of my business is getting patients well.
 I have seen a countless number of patients for MTHFR, who I have not even treated for it, because it’s not the driver of their health issues!